 - It is still important to be available as a mediator in the event of conflict or uncertainty - and to take or confirm major strategic decisions.

-- Encourage team members to share information freely and flexibly, to allow them to perform well.
+- Encourage team members to share information freely, to allow them to perform well.

 Friction between team members leads to wasted energy and poor productivity

 - If personal criticism crops up in meetings, refocus the discussion by asking what needs to be done, not who is at fault.